Residency · Last updated 2 June 2026

 Do I pay UK tax if I move to Gibraltar?

-Not automatically, but you need to formally end your UK tax residency through HMRC's processes.
-Gibraltar has its own separate tax system with low rates and no capital gains or inheritance tax.
+Not automatically, but you need to formally end UK tax residency through HMRC's processes.
+Gibraltar has its own separate tax system with low income tax rates and no capital gains tax, inheritance tax, or wealth tax.
 Taking professional tax advice before moving is strongly recommended.

 Can I access healthcare in Gibraltar as a British resident?

 Yes.
-Once registered as an Ordinary Resident and contributing to local social insurance through employment, you can access GHA (Gibraltar Health Authority) services including GPs and the main St Bernard's Hospital.
+Once registered as an Ordinary Resident and contributing to local social insurance through employment, you can access GHA services including GP registration and St Bernard's Hospital on Harbour Views Road, Europort.

 Is it expensive to live in Gibraltar?

-Yes, particularly housing.
-Gibraltar is broadly comparable to London for housing costs, due to very limited supply on a 6.7 square kilometre territory.
-Other costs of living are mixed but overall the territory is expensive compared to mainland Spain or most of the UK outside London.
+Yes, particularly for housing.
+Gibraltar is broadly comparable to London or more expensive for accommodation, due to very limited supply on a small territory.
+Other costs vary, but overall Gibraltar is more expensive than mainland Spain and comparable to major UK cities.